DeepD99/NL2SQL-ChatBot/README.md

 - DB = ""
 - DB_URI = f"mysql+pymysql://{USER}:{PASSWORD}@{HOST}:{PORT}/{DB}"

 ### Running-the-application

 1. **Running the application**
    To run the project, go to the file titled 'Run', assign it the file extension .ipynb, this file will start streamlit and launch the chatbot

+### Palmona Pathogenomics AI Chatbot Overview

+## 1. Motivation
+The primary motivation behind this project was to gain hands-on experience with AI-related technologies.
+As AI shapes the future, acquiring practical knowledge in this field is essential.
+Expanding skill sets across different areas of technology provides flexibility and opportunities for growth.

+## 2. Purpose
+The project was designed to help Palmona Pathogenomics build an AI-powered chatbot.
+This chatbot offers paid subscribers personalized insights by analyzing their individual data, enabling better decision-making in health-related scenarios.

+## 3. Problem Statement
+Palmona Pathogenomics focuses on combating emerging pathogen strains that threaten public health.
+The AI chatbot assists users by:
+- Uncovering relationships between data points.
+- Detecting anomalies in datasets.
+- Identifying patterns to predict pathogen behavior and inform the development of targeted interventions.

+## 4. Lessons Learned
+Throughout the project, several challenges arose, including:
+- Troubleshooting code and resolving dependency issues.
+- Learning patience when results were not immediate.

+This experience emphasized the importance of perseverance and the ability to take a step back when necessary.
+Patience is a critical skill, developed only through consistent practice and overcoming setbacks.